 How can you be sure your window or door installer meets building regulations?
 Simple, ask if you’ll get a FENSA certificate.
 It’s all the proof you need.

 FENSA covers the replacement of external windows, doors, roof windows and roof lights in your home, against the relevant Building Regulations.
 Note that the property must be sited on its original footprint, and the use and size of rooms mustn’t be altered.

-FENSA doesn’t cover replacement windows and doors for conservatories, porches, new builds, extensions, repairs (frame not included), commercial properties.
+FENSA doesn’t cover the installation of windows and doors in new conservatories, porches, new builds, new extensions, repairs (where frame not included) and commercial properties.

 Not all installers comply with building regulations, and not all of them will register your installation with the local council.